 Rape in America: a Report to the Nation, in 1992 reports findings of a phone survey of 4009 women across the United States.
 Based on the results of this survey, 1 out of 8 women are estimated to have been the victim of forcible rape sometime in their lifetime.
 It was determined that 78% of the rapes were committed by someone known to the victim.
 Only 16% of these rapes were ever reported to the police.
 Only 30% of the rapes resulted in the victim being physically injured.
-But, when compared to women who were never sexually assaulted, female sexual assault victims were 3.4 times more likely to have used marijuana; 5.3 times more likely to have used prescription drugs non-medically; 6.4 times more likely to have used hard drugs; 3 times more likely to have current PTSD; 4.1 times more likely to have contemplated suicide; and 13 times more likely to have attempted suicide.
+But, when compared to women who were never sexually assaulted, female sexual assault victims were 3.4 times more likely to have used marijuana; 5.3 times more likely to have used prescription drugs non-medically; 6.4 times more likely to have used hard drugs; 3 times more likely to have had a major episode of depression; 6.2 times more likely to have developed PTSD; 5.5 times more likely to have current PTSD; 4.1 times more likely to have contemplated suicide; and 13 times more likely to have attempted suicide.
 The majority of these women had not abused alcohol or drugs prior to their sexual assault.